tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ## How to follow this part

-We will explore two options for deploying the server to the cloud: Google Cloud Platform and self-hosting; I have designed the process to be flexible enough to switch between the two without any code changes.
-That being said, you *can* choose to fast-track the process by following a subset of the steps.
-Here are some examples of paths you can take:
+We will explore two options for deploying the server to the cloud: Google Cloud Platform and self-hosting; I have designed the process to be fairly flexible, so you can switch between the two with minimal code changes.
+That being said, it is recommended to choose one of the paths below.

+**Google Run Cloud**

-* If you want to get your game out there as quickly as possible, with as few steps, complete just these parts in order.
+If you want to get your game out there as quickly as possible, with as few steps, complete just these parts in order.
 It might look like we are skipping a lot, but this method is just as valid as the other, and does not compromise on security (even though it *looks* like we are skipping the security part).
 1. [Reconfiguring the server to use a .env file](#reconfiguring-the-server-to-use-a-env-file)
 2. [Containerizing the server](#containerizing-the-server)
 3. [Pushing to Docker Hub](#pushing-to-docker-hub)
 4. [Deploying to the cloud (Google Cloud Platform)](#deploying-to-the-cloud-google-cloud-platform)
 5. [Exporting the client to HTML5](#exporting-the-client-to-html5)
 6. [Publishing the client (itch.io)](#publishing-the-client-itchio)

+**Recommended reading for self-hosting**

-* The following parts are highly recommended for debugging and to gain a better understanding of the process.
+The following parts are highly recommended for debugging and to gain a better understanding of the process.
 1. [A note on security](#a-note-on-security)
 2. [Reconfiguring our development environment](#reconfiguring-our-development-environment)

+**Self-hosting**

-* If you plan to host the game on a traditional server or your own computer, you can skip the containerizing/Docker parts as well as the Google Cloud Platform parts.
+If you plan to host the game on a traditional server or your own computer, you can skip the containerizing/Docker parts as well as the Google Cloud Platform parts.
 1. [Reconfiguring the server to use a .env file](#reconfiguring-the-server-to-use-a-env-file)
 2. [Using secure websockets on the server](#using-secure-websockets-on-the-server)
 3. [Reconfiguring the client to use secure websockets](#reconfiguring-the-client-to-use-secure-websockets)
 4. [Deploying to the cloud (Self-hosted)](#deploying-to-the-cloud-self-hosted)
 5. [Exporting the client to HTML5](#exporting-the-client-to-html5)
 6. Your choice of [Publishing the client (itch.io)](#publishing-the-client-itchio) or [Publishing the client (self-hosted)](#publishing-the-client-self-hosted)

+With that out of the way, let's get started!

 ## A note on security